Home

 13

-Vitis californica, or California Wild Grape, is a species of wild grape that grows throughout central and northern California, and occasionally in southern California.
+California Grape (Vitis californica) is a species of wild grape that grows throughout central and northern California and occasionally in southern California.
 Specifically, it grows as far south as the foothills of the Transverse Range, over the entire range of Sequoia and Cascade Foothills, occasionally in the San Joaquin Valley, and throughout the Sacramento Valley, North Coast Range and Klamath Range, and into southern Oregon.
-It is a deciduous vine which can grow to over 10 meters (...
+Its grapes provide an important food source for a variety of wild ...

 >>